 Content marketing isn’t a weekend project.
 You either commit to content marketing for the long haul or don’t expect meaningful results altogether.

 According to Spyralitics, it takes 3-6 months for any piece of content to reach Google’s first page.
-That is if you’re part of the 5.7% of websites that hit that achievement within a year.
+And most websites don’t achieve that in the first year.

 If you pull the plug on your content marketing too early, users will think you’re no longer operating.
 This forces them to turn to your competitors for the content they need and never look back.